OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:24

-The sluggard buries his hand in the dish and will not even bring it back to his mouth.
+The sluggard buries his hand in the bowl but will not even bring it back to his mouth.

 ## Proverbs 19:25